AlexKolch/PizzaShop/README.md

 4. UI made using SwiftUI
 5. Create and submit an order in Firebase
 6. Receiving an order from FirebaseFirestore
-7. Creating a new product by the admin and saving the product image in Firebase
+7. Creating a new product by the admin and saving the product image in FirebaseStorage

  ---
  Used in a project: